Beastie Boys Story

-Beastie Boys Story is a 2020 American live documentary film, directed, produced, and written by Spike Jonze, alongside Michael Diamond and Adam Horovitz.
+Beastie Boys Story is a 2020 American documentary film, directed, produced, and written by Spike Jonze, alongside Michael Diamond and Adam Horovitz.
 It was filmed at Kings Theatre in Brooklyn, New York and adapted from Beastie Boys Book, a memoir of the Beastie Boys.
-Jonze reunited with Diamond and Horovitz for the project after directing several music videos including "Sabotage" in 1994.
+Jonze reunited with Diamond and Horovitz for the project after having directed several music videos for them in the past, including "Sabotage" in 1994.

 It was scheduled to be released in a limited cinema release on April 3, 2020, followed by digital streaming on April 24, 2020, by Apple TV+.
 The limited cinema release was cancelled due to the COVID-19 pandemic.